 Carie first discovered Orcas while on a road trip with her husband in 1977.
 They have had a residence on the island since 1986 and have lived on Orcas full time since 2007.

-Steve Jung has bachelor's and master's degrees from the University of New Mexico (1965 and 1967) and a PhD in educational research from Arizona State University (1969).
+Steve Jung has bachelor’s and master’s degrees from the University of New Mexico (1965 and 1967) and a Ph.D. in educational psychology from Arizona State University (1969).
 He earned the Certified Internal Auditor (CIA) designation from the international Institute of Internal Auditors in 1991.
 After 22 years of service, he retired in 2008 as Executive Director of Internal Audit and Institutional Compliance Emeritus at Stanford University and the Stanford University Medical Center.
+In 2011, he and his wife, Susan McBain, moved full time to what had been their vacation home near the hamlet of Olga on Orcas Island, Washington.

 Like so many, Lisa's sojourn on Orcas began many years ago with the odd camping or boating stops during vacation.
 That eventually morphed into the purchase of her home and final move from Portland.